jonas-diete/gilded_rose_refactoring/README.md

 - BackstagePass - extends BetterWithAge - increases in value quicker the closer to the sellIn (the concert date) we get.

-For each child class of Item and StockItem I reused some functions or parts of them and overrode others.
-By using inheritance it is easy to define a new class of items - just write a new class that inherits from StockItem and change the values or constraints that need to be different.

-I wrote the programm following Test Driven Development (TDD), always starting with a test and then writing code to implement that feature.
-Each test increased the complexity of the program incrementally.